-The following Management's Discussion & Analysis ("MD&A") of Nano One Materials Corp. ("Nano One" or the "Company") for the three months ended March 31, 2020, should be read in conjunction with the Company's condensed interim financial statements for the three months ended March 31, 2020, and the annual audited financial statements for the year ended December 31, 2019.
+The following amended Management's Discussion & Analysis ("MD&A") of Nano One Materials Corp. ("Nano One" or the "Company") for the six months ended June 30, 2020, should be read in conjunction with the Company's amended condensed interim financial statements for the six months ended June 30, 2020, and the annual audited financial statements for the year ended December 31, 2019.
 The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All monetary amounts in this MD&A are expressed in Canadian dollars, unless otherwise indicated.

-The information contained herein is presented as at May 27, 2020 (the "MD&A Date"), unless otherwise indicated.
+The information contained herein is presented as at July 31, 2020 (the "MD&A Date") (Amended as at September 30, 2020), unless otherwise indicated.